 Lactic ferments or starters are responsible for enhancing the flavor of cheese.
 They are especially useful in ripened cheeses, but can be used in fresh cheese.
-With just one sachet of ferments will have to enhance many liters of milk (up to 50 to 100 liters).
+With just one sachet of ferments will have to enhance many liters of milk (up to 50 liters).
 With just a tip of a teaspoon of product you will have for several liters of milk.
 Then close the bag tightly (for example with a clamp to close bags) and keep it in the refrigerator.

 Warning: Last items in stock!

 Ferments milk cheese preserve and provide unique flavors and textures.
 Dairy ferments allow controlled acidification and emphasize the flavor profiles.